Updated on 2025-08-30 GMT+08:00

 • When you delete a disk whose standard snapshots have Instant Snapshot Restore enabled, the snapshots will be not deleted, but Instant Snapshot Restore will be disabled automatically.

-Snapshot data rollback to disk
+Snapshot data rollback to disks

 /